hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 Next, start the envoy proxy.
 This proxies the wallet gRPC API on port 5004 to a gRPC-Web API on port 6004.
 Open a new terminal and run: ::

-  cd apps/app/target/release/coin/examples
-  envoy -c validator/envoy.yaml
+  envoy -c examples/validator/envoy.yaml

 Lastly, we have to host the frontend files.
 You can use any static file server for that, e.g., `NGINX <https://www.nginx.com/>`_.
 To keep things simple, we use the builtin HTTP Server in Python.
 Start another terminal and run: ::

-  cd apps/app/target/release/coin/web-uis/wallet
+  cd web-uis/wallet
   python3 -m http.server 8080

 The Wallet Web UI is now accessible on port 8080.